openEDI/documentation/ATB.md

 ## Data Format

-The data is provided in CSV and Apache Parquet format.
+The most recent annual data is provided in CSV and Apache Parquet format.
 The data structure is as follows:

 Column | Type | Description
 -- | -- | --